 Music Department scholarships are awarded for performance and academic ability in amounts ranging from $500 to $6000.
 Scholarships are available to music majors, minors and non-majors.
 Recipients are required to participate in ensembles and study privately on their principal instrument.
 They must also demonstrate a practical knowledge of the fundamentals of music through a placement test given at the audition.

 Auditions to determine acceptance as a music major and to award scholarships are held in February.
-Prospective students must apply for admission to the college prior to their audition.
+Prospective students must apply for admission to the university prior to their audition.
 A separate application for the music auditions is available on the music department web page.

 Guidelines for auditioning are listed below for all instructions and voices.
-An in-person performance audition is required of all students applying to the college as music majors.
+An in-person performance audition is required of all students applying to the university as music majors.
 The evaluation of your audition by the faculty will be the most important factor in granting admission to the department.
 An accompanist will be provided, but you are welcome to bring your own.
 All students auditioning will be asked to sight read and excerpt.